proxmox/proxmox-datacenter-manager/README.md

 ## Technology Overview

 ### Backend
-- Implemented in Rust, reusing code from Proxmox Backup Server where possible
+- Implemented in the Rust programming language, reusing code from Proxmox Backup Server where possible
 - A for Proxmox projects standard dual-stack of API daemons.
 One as main API daemon running as unprivileged users and one privileged daemon running as root.
 Contrary to other projects the privileged daemon exclusively listens on a file based UNIX socket, thus restricting attack surface